nwj/nwj.sh/content/til.md

 Little's Law, which states that, for a queue, the average number of items in queue (L) is equal to the average rate at which new items arrive (λ) times the average time an item spends in queue (W).
 So, L = λ * W. Useful for estimating one feature of a queue based on the other two features.

+[Chirality](https://en.wikipedia.org/wiki/Chirality) is the property of lacking a mirror image that can be created via rotation or translation.
+The classic example of a chiral object is the human hand.

 ### Places

 The [Eye of the Sahara](https://en.wikipedia.org/wiki/Richat_Structure) is an eroded igneous rock dome that looks like a giant eye when viewed from above.
 The effect is like something out of science fiction.